StackVista/stackstate-docs/stackpacks/integrations/agent.md

 ### Data retrieved

-When installed and running, StackState Agent V2 will synchronize the following data with StackState from the host it is running on:
+When installed and running, StackState Agent V2 will synchronize the following data with StackState from the host it's running on:

 Linux: